nweaver/nweaver.github.io/index.md

 <img style="padding: 0px 4px 0px 0px" align="left" src="resources/kestrel-in-frame.jpg" alt="Kestrel In Frame" width=100>

-- Previous version successfully flew using Ardupilot
+A previous version of this board has already flown under remote control using Ardupilot as the on-board autopilot and successfully recorded video in flight showing the cameras and compute module as fully operational.

-- Current version has partial validation: Power supply, CM4 interfacing, camera interfacing, and GPS are verified as working.
-- Trial physical integration into a small quadcopter using an off-the-shelf racing drone frame.
+The current board is still undergoing partial validation: the power supply, CM4, cameras, and GPS are all verified as working.
+Physical integration into a small quadcopter chassis was also successfully performed.

 ### Hardware ToDo List